 - Worcestershire Sauce.
 The must-have umami flavor.

-- Jalapeno.
-Gives the dip an extra touch of spice without making it a spicy hot crab dip recipe.
+- Jalapeño.
+Gives the dip an extra touch of heat.

 - Green Onions.
 A touch of freshness and onion flavor.